superj6/personal-site/resources/resume/resume.md

 **Autogen Geodash** (<https://github.com/superj6/autogen-geodash>)

 A C++ OpenGL simplified version of the 2d game Geometry Dash that autogenerates level maps.
-During gameplay all possible upcoming player positions are simulated to ensure the level is always beatable.
+During gameplay all possible upcoming player positions are simulated efficiently by storing a list of reachable frontier positions to ensure the level is always beatable.

 **DNQ Attention** (<https://github.com/superj6/dnq-attention>)